 Although all carbon markets are based on a single tonne of CO2, due to a variety of factors, the correlation between markets is very low, providing a large benefit to diversifying across markets.
 In addition, while carbon markets do exhibit some sensitivity to global economic growth, they also have long periods where they are not correlated to traditional asset classes such as equities and bonds, thereby providing diversification benefits to investors with traditional equity/bond portfolios.

-Carbon Cap and our partner, Apollo Multi Asset Management, will shortly launch a “World Carbon Fund” which will invest in compliance carbon markets around the world.
-Carbon Cap has signed an investment advisory agreement with Apollo Multi Asset Management LLP (Apollo) whereby Carbon Cap will provide research and advisory services to Apollo who will manage the fund.
+Carbon Cap Management LLP and our partner, Apollo Multi Asset Management, will shortly launch a “World Carbon Fund” which will invest in compliance carbon markets around the world.
+Carbon Cap Management LLP has signed an investment advisory agreement with Apollo Multi Asset Management LLP (Apollo) whereby Carbon Cap Management LLP will provide research and advisory services to Apollo who will manage the fund.

 An added benefit for investors in the fund is the “green impact” of their investment since the act of buying and holding carbon allowances from compliance markets will reduce the supply of carbon allowances, effectively “tightening the cap” and placing upward price pressure on the price of CO2.
 Since a higher carbon price has a direct impact on CO2 physical abatement decisions by emitters, a higher price can be interpreted as directly correlated with less emissions.